CryptoDevTV/CDAF/README.md

 *Indicators:*

-Q1.3.1 - Are there any people envolved in organization?
+Q1.3.1 - Are there any people involved in organization?

 * [ ] `YES`
 * [ ] `NO`